vladkinoman/data-science-courses/01-uzh-an-intuitive-introduction-to-probability/w01-probability.md

 ## Formal definitions

-Random experiment is anything that has an uncertain outcome:
+Random experiment is the process leading to an uncertain outcome:

 - ex.: weather next Monday, stock price Tuesday.